kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/component.md

 ### Hide

-Hides the component from page
+This method hides a component from page

 ###### Syntax